Good Locations for Winter Bird Watching in or

 Liberty State Park is a green oasis in the middle of Metropolitan northern New Jersey.
 With the

-is a local birding hotspot.
-With a mix of large open fields, marshland, a pine grove, weedy margins
+local birding hotspot.
+With a mix of large open fields, marshland, a pine grove, weedy margins and mudflats

 Maps and more information on Hudson River Waterfront Walkway can be seen at the following websites: